XiaoLiuAI/Med2Vec-Pytorch/README.md

 # Med2Vec in Pytorch

 This is a re-implementation of Med2Vec [1] in Pytorch.
-It simply embeds clinical concepts into a distributed representation using skip-gram model with an aditional code loss.
+It simply embeds clinical concepts into a distributed representation using skip-gram model with an additional code loss.

 To run the code first obtain the `ADMISSION.CSV` and `DIAGNOSES_ICD.CSV` from MIMIC-III database [here](https://mimic.physionet.org/).